Junior (0-10 yrs call)

 Blacklisting litigation: instructed as junior Counsel on behalf of the Claimants in this long-running claim for historic blacklisting of construction workers.

-Leading Junior: ‘She has excellent knowledge of the law and good commercial nous.
+‘She has excellent knowledge of the law and good commercial nous.
 An excellent advocate who produces clear, concise and persuasive documents and precise advice.’

 - 2017: Lawyer Monthly “Women in Law” Award for outstanding contribution in the personal injury field.